 Services not covered by Medicare Not covered under any condition When covered Experimental medical and surgical procedures, equipment, and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
 May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
 FDA - services not approved by the federal Food and Drug Administration.
 Not covered under any condition Fees - charged by your immediate relatives or members of your household.
 Not covered under any condition Foot - routine care Discuss foot care with your physician to find out if covered or call Customer Service for more information.
 Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Full-time nursing care in your home Not covered under any condition Gender reassignment - surgery and gender reassignment hormones If determined by Priority Health to meet medical necessity criteria Hearing (routine/non-Medicare covered) - hearing aid exams, hearing aids or evaluations including the fitting and checking of hearing aids Routine hearing services covered under your medical plan are described in Chapter 4, Section 2.1 of the Medical Benefits Chart.
-Homemaker services - including household assistance, light housekeeping or light meal preparation Not covered under any condition Incontinent - pads or supplies May be covered under your Over- the-Counter (OTC) allowance.
-See Chapter 4, Section 2.1, Medical Benefits Chart.
+Full-time nursing care in your home Not covered under any condition Gender reassignment - surgery and gender reassignment hormones If determined by Priority Health to meet medical necessity criteria Hearing (routine/non-Medicare covered) - repairs or modifications of aids and/or supplies (batteries) Not covered under any condition Hearing (routine/non-Medicare covered) - hearing aid exams, hearing aids or evaluations including the fitting and checking of hearing aids Routine hearing services covered under your medical plan are described in Chapter 4, Section 2.1 of the Medical Benefits Chart.
+Homemaker services - including household assistance, light housekeeping or light meal preparation Not covered under any condition